Abstrqt/cse15l-lab-reports/reports/report5.md

 As you can see, the bash script logs into ieng6 and executes all the steps correctly.

 ## Conclusion
-The one-liner was the method I used during my lab section and I was able to get my time down to 6 seconds.
-I don't think I could improve anymore on my time as the majority of the time is spent waiting to log into ieng6 and cloning the repo.
+The one-liner was the method I used during my lab section and I was able to get my time down to 6 seconds!
+It's hard to improve this time as the majority of the time is just spent waiting to log into ieng and cloning the repo.
+However, I heard that you could cache your connection to ieng6 beforehand to speed up your time even more.